cpsource/CollatzConjectureProof/README.md

 You learn two things:
 * That for every track-number, we converge to 1
 * That track-number is even more than about 62% of the time
+* That we never get the same state twice on any given track

 ## Why don't I have to verify this for all N-upper.